Ivraj/propublica-data-scraper/README.md

 ## About

-These script were a part of the Harvard Open Data Project's Final Club Finances Project.
+This script was a part of the Harvard Open Data Project's Final Club Finances Project.
 The [Harvard Open Data Project](http://harvard-open-data-project.github.io/), is a student-faculty collaboration dedicated to opening and analyzing Harvard data to empower our community members to improve campus life.